A general framework for data-driven uncertainty quantification under complex input dependencies using vine copulas: Discussion

 Selecting a vine that properly represents the dependencies of multivariate inputs may be challenging.
-We discussed and employed existing methods to perform inference on available data.
-When the dimension of the input is large or the parametric families of pair copulas considered for the vine construction are many, fully automated inference may become computationally prohibitive.
-A-priori information on the input's statistics may be used to ease the selection, for instance by Bayesian methods \citep{Gruber2015_937}.
+We discussed and employed existing methods to perform fully automated inference on available data.
+When the dimension of the input is large or the parametric families of pair copulas considered for the vine construction are many, this approach may become computationally prohibitive.
+A-priori information on the input statistics may be used to ease the selection, for instance by Bayesian methods \citep{Gruber2015_937}.
 The problem of selecting suitable vines, however, remains open in very high dimension (say, $>50$) or on very large samples.
 Also, computing the Rosenblatt and inverse Rosenblatt transforms in these cases may be computationally demanding or lead to numerical instability.
+Separating the inputs into mutually independent subgroups, by expert knowledge or by statistical testing, and inferring a (vine) copula for each separately, may reduce this problem significantly.
+Additionally, vine inference on samples of large size can become computationally demanding.
+Estimation techniques based on parallel computing have been recently proposed to solve this issue \citep{Wei2016_arXiv}.
 Additional work is foreseen to address these challenges.